yujiri8/yujiri.xyz/argument/privilege.md

 ### Misandry

 If you don't live under a rock, you've probably also seen things like [this feminist who hates men so much that it's never okay for other women to sleep with men](https://youtu.be/v11wfp8vmrM?t=319).
-But why bother with game like that, when there are several examples of systemic violence that specifically target men and not women?
+But why bother with game like that, when there are several examples of systemic violence that specifically target men?

 * **Conscription.** Men in America <a rel="nofollow" href="https://en.wikipedia.org/wiki/Selective_Service_System">are required to register for the "Selective Service System"</a> - "service" of course meaning slavery.
 If you don't already know, I encourage you to read about the punishment for refusing on that article.